flame/how-to-optimize-gemm/README.md

 * [GEMM: From Pure C to SSE Optimized Micro Kernels] (http://apfel.mathematik.uni-ulm.de/~lehn/sghpc/gemm/)

 # Acknowledgement
-This material was partially sponsored by grants from the National Science Foundation (Awards ACI-1148125/1340293).
+This material was partially sponsored by grants from the National Science Foundation (Awards ACI-1148125/1340293 and ACI-1550493).

 _Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation (NSF)._